Other energy companies reviews

 Which? verdict on Extra Energy

-It does offer cheap deals, though.
+Extra Energy does offer some cheap deals, though.

-Pros: Offers competitive tariffs
+Pros: Offers some competitive tariffs

-Extra Energy fuel mix
+Extra Energy electricity sources

 Extra Energy in the news